'Realistic' new model points the way to more efficient and profitable fracking

 After establishing these basic principles, researchers hope to model this process on a larger scale.

-This research was funded by the Laboratory Directed Research and Development program at Los Alamos National Laboratory, and the collaborating team at Los Alamos was funded by the Office of Basic Energy Sciences of the Department of Energy.
+This research was funded by the Laboratory Directed Research and Development program at Los Alamos National Laboratory, and the collaborating team at Los Alamos was funded by the U. S. Department of Energy's Office of Science.
 Other authors of the paper include Saeed Rahimi-Aghdam, Hyunjin Lee, Weixin Li, and Hoang Nguyen of Northwestern, and Viet-Tuan Chau, Satish Karra, Esteban Rougier, Hari Viswanathan, and Gowri Srinivasan of Los Alamos National Laboratory.